Official-MoonDao/documentation/projects/lunar-comms/Network Topology Proposal.md

 ~~**Objective #1:** Complete a proposal for this NextSTEP-2 solicitation (Study Area #3 only).~~

 > [!failure] Removed
-> This objective has been removed since the deadline has passed and we did not submit a proposal to NASA.
+> This objective has been removed since the deadline has passed and we did not submit a proposal to [[NASA]].

 Key Results for Objective #1:
 - Create an outline of the effort and tools needed to complete a network topology analysis.
-- Determine how much funding to ask from NASA as part of this project.
+- Determine how much funding to ask from [[NASA]] as part of this project.
 - Create a proposal from the outline that meets the NextSTEP-2 submission requirements.
 - Submit the proposal before August 7, 2023.